Greek Chicken Meatballs

 You can make the mixture ahead of time and leave it in a covered bowl in the refrigerator for up to 12 hours.

-This recipe will make about 18 to 20 medium-sized Greek chicken meatballs.
+This recipe will make about 18 to 20 medium-sized Greek meatballs with feta and olives.

 Nutrition